9 Ways to Experience New Orleans on a Budget

 3. WALK AROUND ONE OF THE CITY’S FAMOUS CEMETERIES

-New Orleans has quite a few cemeteries that draw thousands of visitors each year.
-As you can see from the photos above, these cemeteries are different from those most of us are used to seeing.
+New Orleans has several cemeteries that draw thousands of visitors annually.
+As you can see from the photos above, these cemeteries differ from those most of us are used to seeing.

 What makes them different?
 The way the dead are buried.

 Since the water table in New Orleans is so high, most of those interred have been laid to rest in mausoleums or stone crypts.
-The crypts look like little homes, which is why the cemeteries have been nicknamed “Cities of the Dead.”
+The crypts look like little homes, so the cemeteries have been nicknamed “Cities of the Dead.”

 Cost: $0 (unless you take a guided tour)